Lasse-Tom-Lang/ide/README.md

 # IDE

-A modern IDE created with Electron, React and TypeScript
+This is a modern cloud-based IDE

 # ❗️ Work in progress